Category Blog

 What advice can you give musicians and composers when pitching their music?

 The number one piece of advice I teach all my students: if you have the perfect piece of music, then send it.
 If you don’t have the perfect piece of music, just say “I don’t have what you are looking for this time.”
 Musicians often make the mistake of sending ‘the closest thing’ they have in their catalog, or a bunch of songs they wrote, even though they aren’t exactly what the supervisor requested.
 Their thought is that the music supervisor will be impressed with the quality of the music, and remember to come back to them next time, or maybe the supervisor will love the music so much that they will change their mind and go with a different sound for the scene.
+This is crucial music industry advice for those aiming to succeed.

 Unfortunately, the message it sends to the supervisor is the exact opposite.
 It actually implies that the musician either doesn’t understand music, or can’t hear the difference between what was requested and what they submitted, and ultimately it wastes the music supervisor’s time and takes them off of that supervisor’s trusted resource list.
 You will gain respect from that music supervisor if you don’t waste their time, and in turn they will remember to call you again next time.